appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-get-container-logs.md

 ## Docker in remote servers

 - SSH into the remote server and note the absolute path of the `stacks` directory.
-- If you don’t remember the path use the same above command to locate it
+- If you don’t remember the path, use the `docker inspect` command as shown in the above section to locate it.
 - Exit from the remote server
 - In your local shell, run the command